 The company supports employees who are signed up reservists to the armed forces and will work to accommodate all reasonable requests for leave to attend continuing training.
 As an employee of The Hills Group, if you are mobilised as a reservist you will enjoy the normal employment protection and reinstatement rights on return to work.

-If you have notified the company that you are a member of the reserved armed forces, or considering joining, you are encouraged to discuss this with both your line manager and the HR department.
+If you have notified the company that you are a member of the reserved armed forces, or considering joining, you are encouraged to discuss this with your line manager.